arnoldblake/advent-of-code-2024/README.md

 These challenges were quite a bit harder than yesterday.
 Quite a bit more googling and AI explaining.
 I'm having AI generate solutions based off of mine and I can see how knowing some tricks makes things much simpler.

+### Day 3 Part 1
+A moderate challenge.
+I implemented some of the tricks I learned though the AI refactor of the previous challenges.